 Consider whether the scanner can be carried in a wearable or mounted holster, on a lanyard, or similar.
-A scanner that is light or small may be beneficial, as will a range of carrying accessories (eg holsters or lanyards).
-Long battery life, is another advantage, and you should consider whether the scanner is compatible with the operating system of the tablet or computer that the operator will be using.
+A scanner that is light or small may be beneficial, as will a range of carrying accessories (e.g. holsters or lanyards).
+Long battery life is another advantage, and you should consider whether the scanner is compatible with the operating system of the tablet or computer that the operator will be using.

-Many bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but some scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.
+Tip: Many Bluetooth scanners will replace the keyboard on a tablet, meaning that you have to disconnect the device to access the onscreen keyboard, but some scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabeled product.

 At a stationary workstation

 For static applications like packing or some goods in workflows, carrying the scanner is not a limiting factor, and proximity to the workstation is unlikely to change drastically.
 A scanner with a cabled connection is a good choice for reliable connectivity and fast scanning speeds.
 Consider scanners with other features like cradle mounts and constant scan modes which optimize the scanner for hands-free, high throughput scanning.